batmanapollo/crawler/README.md

 # About

-This is a Simple Crawler implementation in Scala ustin Http4s and Tapir.
+This is a Simple Crawler implementation in Scala using Http4s and Tapir.

 # Running the app